-Though rare, we make every effort to insure nothing is left out of your application I-131 and to make sure that you have signed everywhere and that all of you’re information is truthful without any errors on such things as dates, spelling of names, and other vital information.
+Though rare, we make every effort to insure nothing is left out of your application I-131 and to make sure that you have signed everywhere and that all of your information is truthful without any errors on such things as dates, spelling of names, and other vital information.
 If you receive an RFE during your application process, FilAm will asses what is needed and do everything to get you back on track.

 90 Days Average:

 Once USCIS has received your I-131 Application and supporting documents, it most likely will take up to 90 days before you receive you’re AP in the mail.
-But during that 90 days they will do you’re bio-metrics.
+But during that 90 days, they will do your bio-metrics.
 This appointment is to gather physical data by which a person can be uniquely identified.
 At your bio-metrics appointment, USCIS will collect your fingerprints, take your photo, and have you sign your name for electronic capture.
 If you do not attend the appointment, your application may be denied.

 Our Commitment to you: